James Thew - Fotolia

 His comments are supported by the findings of the 21st annual Sierra-Cedar HR Systems Survey, released at the HR conference by Sierra-Cedar Inc., a tech consulting and managed services firm based in Alpharetta, Ga.

-"Large global companies ... have abandoned traditional [performance management] models and replaced annual ratings and merit increases with continuous feedback and immediate rewards," the 130-page survey reported.
-"Traditional applications have aggressively focused on rolling out updated or brand-new modules, aligning with new [performance management efforts].
+"Large global companies ... have traditional [performance management] models and replaced annual ratings and merit increases with continuous feedback and immediate rewards," the 130-page survey reported.
+"Traditional applications have aggressively focused on rolling out updated or brand- modules, aligning with [performance management efforts].
 Emerging platforms to this space are focusing on engagement, rewards and survey technology to challenge long-term players."

 Employee engagement in HR leads to more productivity